hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/10_community.md

 > You may HELP one another, but each person must mark their own numbers!

+Set timer for 3 minutes & have students flip paper over to start.
+Circulate while students work.
+Audibly praise when students are supporting each other.

+**Debrief:***
+* How did it go?
+* What went well?
+* What could we do better next time?

+Offer 1 minute to stratgize with group.
+Repeat game with new paper.

+[Since papers do have a pattern to the numbers, you can offer a variation for play later in the year: offer Medium/Spicy: Medium - version matches number of people in group, Spicy - version does not match]

 #### Source:
 https://www.saravanderwerf.com/100-numbers-to-get-students-talking/

+#### Rollout Timeline
+Preferred to do 1-2 times at beginning of school year, but can be played whenever class needs a reset

 * * *